4ciemg/IEM-EQ-Guide/Rigs, curves, and targets.md

 The newer 2023 target based on a tilted DF response for the 5128 rigs, translated to 711 systems.
 The biggest difference with the DF response is that the ear gain and most HRTF features are smoothed over, akin to the ear gain in IEF 2020.
 Compared to IEF 2020, the major difference is an increase in low frequency energy, as well as the subtle dip at 1.5 kHz.
 Customization includes bass level with a shelf starting at 105 Hz, and tilting of the whole response by dB/oct.

 ![IEF 2020 and 2023](https://i.postimg.cc/NjNGgjj6/IEF-Neutral.png)

 ***
+## IEF 2025 Preference curve (711 & 5128)
+The newest IEF 2025 Preference curve is based on the JM-1 curve, but with separate treble and bass adjustments rather than full spectrum tilts.
+The non-tilted JM-1 curve is modified with the following changes: a -4 dB high shelf filter with a Q of 0.4 starting at 2500 Hz (used by Harman in their preference testing), and a +10 dB low shelf filter with Q of 0.71 at 80 Hz (similar to Harman's 105 Hz filter).
+The target was developed for the 5128, and subsequently translated to the 711 systems using Crinacle's own IEM projects, which adhere to the curve on the 5128 but not perfectly so on the 711's JM-1 curve equivalent with the same filter changes.

+***
 ## Δ and JM-1 curve (711 & 5128)